garciadervin/securechain/README.md

 **SecureChain** is a decentralized platform for auditing and certifying smart contracts on blockchain.
 It enables auditors to issue verifiable NFT certificates linked to IPFS reports, providing transparency, traceability, and trust for smart contract security.

+> **Note**: This is a demonstration project for the Aleph Hackathon.
+The smart contract allows open minting for testing and demonstration purposes.

 ---

 ## 🚀 Features